Loading...

 MBAs in healthcare management are less common than other specializations, but it is still possible to find concentration in this area at top-ranked business schools.

-For example, University College London offers an MBA in Health, taught at their specialized Global Business School for Health.
+For example, University College London offers an MBA in Health, taught at its specialized Global Business School for Health.

-In the US, institutions like the University of Maine and the Colorado University Denver Business School offer specializations in health care management or health administration.
+In the US, institutions such as the University of Maine and the Colorado University Denver Business School offer specializations in healthcare management or health administration.

 Careers after an MBA Specialization in Healthcare Management